Miepee/Akatori-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 2. Jump on '....'
 3. Attack '....'
 4. See issue
+(Feel free to remove this section if your issue is performance related)

 **Expected behavior**
 A clear and concise description of what you expected to happen.